melvin-codes/liberLibriApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.

+## How to Run
+1) First make sure you have node.js installed on your machine.
+2) After that is done and you have finished cloning the repository.
+You then want to open a terimal and run "npm install".
+Once that is finished you then run "npm install -g @angular/cli"
+3) In the service folder you will find the apiUrl change it as needed.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.